Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Texel RateThe Radeon RX 5500 XT will be just a bit (about 3%) more effective at AF than the Radeon RX 5500. (explain)
+Texel RateThe Radeon RX 5500 XT should be a little bit (more or less 3%) more effective at AF than the Radeon RX 5500. (explain)

-Pixel RateIf using a high resolution is important to you, then the Radeon RX 5500 XT is the winner, but it probably won't make a huge difference. (explain)
+Pixel RateIf using a high screen resolution is important to you, then the Radeon RX 5500 XT is a better choice, though only just barely. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison